-- Promulgates regulations with the Office of Administrative Law incorporating Covered California's policies and procedures. - Maintains the Covered California Privacy Office, which oversees the protection of consumers' personal information. - Coordinates with the attorney general on all litigation matters concerning Covered California. - Responds to Public Records Act requests. - Provides eligibility and enrollment appeals support, including representing Covered California at second-level eligibility and enrollment appeals in front of the federal Health and Human Services Agency. - Provides general division support.
+- Promulgates regulations with the Office of Administrative Law incorporating Covered California's policies and procedures. - Maintains the Covered California Privacy Office, which oversees the protection of consumers' personal information. - Coordinates with the attorney general on all litigation matters concerning Covered California. - Responds to Public Records Act requests. - Provides technical assistance on state and federal legislative proposals. - Analyzes and prepares comment on federal regulations and requests for information. - Provides eligibility and enrollment appeals support, including representing Covered California at second-level eligibility and enrollment appeals in front of the federal Health and Human Services Agency. - Provides general division support.